barryclark/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-7.md

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_7/steal_ether_timeline.png)

+## Causing Decryption to Fail to Receive Ether ##

 There were 3 victims, who each paid 100 Ether, so there is 300 Ether we need to retrieve.
 There are two methods we can use to get this amount.
 The first is to re-register the Ransom contract with ransomAmount set to 300, and cause the decryption in the oracle to fail, by giving a bad key or file.
 This will result in authResult being false and the Escrow contract transferring the ransom amount back to the payer, us.

+To check the Escrow contract's balance the below code can be used.
+{% highlight python %}
+w3.fromWei(w3.eth.getBalance(escrow.address), 'ether')
+{% endhighlight %}

 Below is a video of the attack.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/skca2Wn9_sI?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>